veereshbahri/task-group-msapp/README.md

 (Group-dashboard and task-dashboard are for viewing data.
 Group-dashboard2 and task-dashboard2 are for creation, updation, deletion of data)

-For insertion of data into the tables these could be used- For table of Groups-
+*For insertion of data into the tables these could be used*- For table of Groups-
 --INSERT INTO GROUPS(GROUP_ID,GROUP_NAME,GROUP_STATUS) VALUES(1,'Daily','Active');
 --INSERT INTO GROUPS(GROUP_ID,GROUP_NAME,GROUP_STATUS) VALUES(2,'Education','Active');